Field manual

 Add the app to a Slack channel

-Choose the room where the game will actually unfold.
+Choose the channel where the scene sequence will unfold.

 3